-If money is no foundation, and you’re planning to cover a number of countries, it’s easier to backpack in Europe, because you’re only required to apply for a Schengen Visa and you’re free to cross 28 borders in Europe, without having to worry about border stoppages and more stamps in your passport.
-Southeast Asia, on the other hand, requires Visa formality in every country.
-Though most nations in Southeast give Indians the option of Visa On Arrival, which saves time, it still obliges them to bleed around 7 thousand INR for each country’s visa — almost the same amount for 28 countries in Europe.
+If money is no foundation, and you’re planning to cover a few number of countries in one trip, it makes more sense to backpack in Europe, because you’re only required to apply for a Schengen Visa and you’re free to cross 28 borders in Europe, without having to worry about border security.
+Southeast Asia, on the other hand, requires visa formality for every country.
+Though most nations in Southeast Asia give Indians the option of Visa On Arrival, which saves time, it still obliges them to bleed around few thousand Rupees for each country’s visa.
 [Europe 1 | Southeast Asia 0]

 Getting visas in Southeast Asia is easier than you can imagine, whereas Schengen Visa has a high denial rate.
 It moreover is time-consuming, and a tall order if you’re doing all work by yourself.
-And this is another reason that drives people towards Southeast Asia over Europe… particularly among those who don’t want to plan too much for a short vacation.
+And this is another reason that drives people towards Southeast Asia over Europe, particularly among those who don’t want to plan too much for a short vacation.
 For example, you can plan your itinerary, pack your bags and catch your flight to Thailand or Bali or Singapore today.
 For Europe, however, you need to plan and apply for a visa at least two weeks prior to your departure!
 [Europe 1 | Southeast Asia 1]

 If talking about VISAs, Schengen Visa is a bargain.
 And will always be!
-But for everything else — from flights (to and from India) to food to accommodation, Europe keeps a good lead.
+But for everything else — from flights (to and from India) to food to accommodation, Europe maintains a good lead.
 And this often discourages budget travellers from visiting Europe at first place.

 Before anything, let’s understand what’s Europe and what’s Asia.
 Asia is… Wild.
 Raw.
 Real.
 And Do It Yourself place!
-Europe, on the other hand, is more pamper-me-with-civilization and oh-so-romantic sort.
-In other words, Europe is developed and gives better-quality experience, and that’s what brings the costs up, making it impossible for many to be able to afford it at all.
+Europe, on the other hand, is more pamper-me-with-good-experiences and oh-so-romantic sort.
+In other words, Europe is developed and gives better-quality experiences, and that’s what brings the costs up, making it impossible for many to be able to afford it at all.
 A week in Europe can cost as much as a month in Southeast Asia does.
 [Europe 1 | Southeast Asia 2]

 Asia For Slow Travellers

 Lonely Planet defines Europe in a few words as “A fairytale castle” or, “a voyage through history”, and there’s a reason for it.
 Here, the beautiful Europe, in pictures…

 If you found my posts useful, do not forget to…